lawalter/r-shiny-electron-app/README.md

 ---

 ## Getting started on Linux
-These steps were created for Linux Mint 18 (Sarah), all commands can be run in the R terminal (or your favorite terminal) unless otherwise specified
+These steps were created on and for Linux Mint 18, but should work with any Ubuntu edition

 ### Steps to get your computer ready: